Connections 2025

 Arts and crafts

-NDIS Plan suggested line items
+NDIS Plan suggested line items (there will be others according to individual plans)

 Ref: NDIS https://www.ndis.gov.au/providers/pricing-arrangements